EvaluationResearch/SocialityMultiagent/README.md

 around three weeks.

 ##3.
-To get the result in paper, please run the code in maddpg\experiments\sociality
+To get the result in paper, please run the code in SocialityMultiagent\experiments\sociality

 - Please run fig2pred.py and fig2prey.py which will plot the fig2 in paper.
 - ranktestMDLR.py  will plot the fig3 in paper.